 This means that any trust established with the assets of an individual on or after 1/1/00 will be subject to these provisions and may be counted in determining SSI eligibility.
 No clause or requirement in the trust, no matter how specifically it applies to SSI or other Federal or State program (i.e., exculpatory clause), precludes a trust from being considered under the rules in this section.
 An exculpatory clause is one that attempts to exempt the trust from the applicability of these rules.
 For example, an exculpatory clause would be one that states, “Section 1613(e) of the Social Security Act does not apply to this trust.”
 Such a statement has no effect as to whether these rules apply to the trust.

-NOTE: While exculpatory clauses, use clauses, trustee discretion and restrictions on distributions, etc. do not affect a trust's countability, they do have an impact on how the various components are treated.
+NOTE: While exculpatory clauses, use clauses, trustee discretion and restrictions on distributions, etc., do not affect a trust's countability, they do have an impact on how the various components are treated.
 For example, a prohibition in a discretionary irrevocable trust that limits the trustee to distributing no more than $10,000 to an individual has no effect on whether or not the trust is countable, but does affect the amount that is countable.

 3. Income